jdhollis/bastions-on-demand/README.md

 # Bastions on Demand

-This is a fully functional example of how to create and destroy bastion instances on demand using ECS.
+This is a fully functional example of how to create and destroy bastion instances on demand using [Fargate](https://aws.amazon.com/fargate/).

-For an in-depth guide to this example, check out [Bastions on Demand](https://theconsultingcto.com/posts/bastions-on-demand) on my site.
+For an in-depth guide to this example, check out ["Bastions on Demand"](https://theconsultingcto.com/posts/bastions-on-demand) on my site.

 ## Preliminaries